• Home

 • To render your app first, and then initialize the SDK and process flag updates, use withLDProvider

-When you use asyncWithLDProvider, it initializes the React SDK and returns a provider which is a React component.
+When you use asyncWithLDProvider, it initializes the React Web SDK and returns a provider which is a React component.
 If you use the asyncWithLDProvider function with await, the rendering of your React app is delayed until SDK initialization completes.
 Depending on your network conditions, this may take a couple hundred milliseconds.
 After initialization is complete, your flags and the LaunchDarkly client become available at the start of your React app lifecycle.
 This ensures that your app does not flicker due to flag changes at startup time.
-To learn more, read Initializing using the asyncWithLDProvider function.
+To learn more, read Initialize using the asyncWithLDProvider function, below.

-The asyncWithLDProvider function accepts an AsyncProviderConfig object, which provides configuration options for the React SDK.
-To learn more, read Configuring the React SDK.
+The asyncWithLDProvider function accepts an AsyncProviderConfig object, which provides configuration options for the React Web SDK.
+To learn more, read Configure options, below.
 One of these configuration options is the options field, which lets you customize your client.
 To learn more, read about Configuration for the JavaScript SDK.

 Here's how to initialize using asyncWithLDProvider: